 WordPress is the most popular CMS in the world.
 Unfortunately, that also means that is the first target for hackers that look for random websites.
 Despite that, WordPress is safe.
 The developers have made it sure that the code is as secure as possible.
 In addition, you can expect frequent updates that keep the system safe all the time.

 The important factor in security is the human behind the site.
 Most of the times, it’s up to you keep things safe and hidden from the noisy eyes.
-Among thousands of plugins that we mentioned, WordPress users can feel extra safe if they extend the CMS with security plugins like Security Ninja.
-There are also hundreds of other security-related plugins that will help you protect your website.
+Among thousands of plugins that we mentioned, WordPress users can feel extra safe if they extend the CMS with security plugins.
+There are hundreds of security-related plugins that will help you protect your website.

 Joomla isn’t very different when it comes to security.
 The developers are always hard working on new updates and fixing security issues on time.
 Just like WordPress, some great security extensions will help you with the site, but also keep in mind that the user is responsible for the security of his domain.